mwangangi1998/loading/README.md

-# loading Animations using css
+# loading Animations using css & JS